evillan0315/ai-planner/docs/PROJECT_PLAN.md

 ## 3. Key Features

-Based on the project's `README.md`, the AI Code Planner offers the following core features:
+Based on the project's `README.md` and current implementation, the AI Code Planner offers the following core features:

 *   **Authentication:** JWT-based authentication with OAuth2 support (Google, GitHub) via the backend.
-*   **AI Code Planning & Generation:** Natural language prompts, configurable scan paths, customizable AI instructions (system prompt), and specified JSON output format for structured code modification plans.
+*   **AI Code Planning & Generation:** Natural language prompts, configurable scan paths, customizable AI instructions (system prompt), and specified JSON output format for structured code modification plans (add, modify, delete, repair, analyze files, install, run).
-*   **Multimodal Input:** Ability to upload images or other files to provide additional context to the AI.
+*   **Multimodal Input for Planner:** Ability to upload images or other files to provide additional context to the AI during plan generation.
-*   **Dynamic Folder Browsing:** In-app browsing of the local file system for selecting project roots and scan paths.
+*   **Dynamic Folder Browsing:** In-app browsing of the local file system (for both project root and scan paths) directly within the `DirectoryPickerDrawer` and `ScanPathsDrawer` to enhance user experience for setting up AI planning contexts.
-*   **Granular Plan Review & Editing:** Detailed review of generated plans (metadata, individual file changes) with full editing capabilities before application.
+*   **Granular Plan Review & Editing:** Detailed review of generated plans, including overall metadata (title, summary, thought process, documentation, git instructions) and individual file changes.
+Full editing capabilities for any aspect of the plan or its file changes (path, action, reason, new content) directly in the UI before application.
+*   **Plan Management & History:** Ability to view a paginated list of all past AI plans and load them into the generator for further review or re-application.
 *   **Granular Plan Application:** Apply entire plans or individual file changes to the local project directory, with clear status feedback.
-*   **User Feedback & Error Details:** Visual cues for loading states, comprehensive error handling, and dedicated UI for detailed AI generation error messages.
+*   **User Feedback & Error Details:** Visual cues for loading states, comprehensive error handling, and a dedicated UI for detailed AI generation error messages.
-*   **Theming:** Light/Dark mode toggle.
+*   **Theming:** Light/Dark mode toggle for personalized viewing.

 ## 4. Technology Stack